andreyfbs/shopping-list/README.md

 ## Tests

-I've been building Microservices for 2 years.
-In my projects I realized that the Components tests are one of more effective.
-Of course, some others Tests are important as well, as Units Tests.
 For this project I created a basic sample structure to BDD Tests with Cucumber.

 This is a interesting article about Microservices Testing: